Informatics, digital & computational pathology

 • Random forest

-• Popular and versatile machine learning method
+• Versatile machine learning method

 • Results from multiple decision trees are pooled together to arrive at the final prediction; each tree is generated using a random subset of the input dataset along with a random subset of the feature variables